souenzzo/graal/docs/reference-manual/native-image/guides/debug-native-executables-with-gnu.md

     ```shell
     native-image -g -O0 JFRDemo
     ```
-    The `-g` flag instructs `native-image` to generate debug information.
-The resulting image will contain debug records in a format GDB understands.
+    The `-g` option instructs `native-image` to generate debug information.
+The resulting native executable will contain debug records in a format GDB understands.

-    Notice that you also pass `-O0` which specifies that no compiler optimizations should be performed.
+    Notice that you can also pass `-O0` which specifies that no compiler optimizations should be performed.
 Disabling all optimizations is not required, but in general it makes the debugging experience better.

-3. Launch the debugger and executae your Java application from the native executable:
+3. Launch the debugger and run your native executable:

     ```shell
     gdb ./jfrdemo